52North/sos-importer/README.md

 ## Demo data

-You can just download exmaple files to see how the application works:
+You can just download example files to see how the application works:
    * [example-data.csv](https://wiki.52north.org/pub/SensorWeb/SosImporter/example-data.csv): Example CSV file with 3 time series